 Note: If you are from a licensed clinical laboratory with a valid PFI number or county or regional health department your HIN/HCS coordinator can grant you access to CLIMS (and create your HCS account if needed).
 For all other access, the Request for Access to the Wadsworth Center Laboratory Information Management System (CLIMS) form must be completed, signed and faxed to (518) 474-8140 or (518) 473-1326.

 Ship Monday through Thursday, excluding days preceding holidays.
-Include a cold pack for serum, plasma and CSF intended for serology only and include dry ice for CSF intended for PCR then serology.
-Shipping addresses appear on the right hand side of all Diagnostic Immunology web pages.
+Include a frozen cold pack for serum, plasma and CSF intended for serology only and include dry ice for CSF and/or serum intended for PCR and serology.
+Shipping addresses appear on the right-hand side of all Diagnostic Immunology web pages.